-His small stature also lent him to some iconic roles, from the Polka Dotted Horse in HR PufnStuf to an Ewok in 1983’s Return of the Jedi.
-His last big small role, was as the Emperor Penguin in 1992’s Batman Returns.
+His small stature also lent him to some iconic roles, from the alien Talosian in the first Star Trek pilot, “The Cage,” to Polka Dotted Horse in HR PufnStuf and an Ewok in 1983’s Return of the Jedi.
+His last big small role was as the Emperor Penguin in 1992’s Batman Returns.
 Sadly, Silla died in April of 2021 after a battle with pancreatic cancer.
 He was 84 years old.

-We also have to include the legendary Mel Blanc, who providing the voice of Twiki.
+We also have to include the legendary Mel Blanc, who provided the voice of Twiki.

-Originally, Twiki was intended to just make unintelligible electronic noises, you know, the biddibiddbiddibiddi… but they determined that to be too similar to R2-D2 in Star Wars, so his vocal patterns were altered.
-Everyone should know, but Mel Blanc was nicknamed “The Man of a Thousand Voices,” and is regarded as one of the most influential voice actors of all time, giving life to such iconic characters as Bugs Bunny, Mr. Spacely, and Barney Rubble.
+Originally, Twiki was intended to just make unintelligible electronic noises ala biddibiddbiddibiddi, but they determined that to be too similar to R2-D2 in Star Wars, so his vocal patterns were altered.
+Well known is the fact that Mel Blanc was nicknamed “The Man of a Thousand Voices,” and is regarded as one of the most influential voice actors of all time, giving life to such iconic characters as Bugs Bunny, Mr. Spacely, and Barney Rubble.
 Blanc passed away in 1989, at the age of 81.

 Tim O’Connor (Dr. Huer)